 - Ditch non-stick cookware

-What are ‘Endocrine Disruptors’ Exactly and Why are They Dangerous?
+What are ‘Endocrine Disruptors’ and Why are They Dangerous?

-These hormones create changes in your cells, responding to your body’s needs.
+These hormones create changes in your cells, in response to your body’s needs.
 Endocrine disruptors or Endocrine Disrupting Chemicals (EDCs) are chemicals that throw off your natural hormone processes.
 You come across them every day from your cleaning products to your skincare routine.

 Endocrine disruptors can interrupt with the production or activity of hormones which can lead to cancerous tumors and weight gain, amongst other health problems.
 They can stop and start hormone production as well as imitate them, tricking your body into doing something it shouldn’t.